UpdateCommand/update/README.md

 ## Configuration

-The command looks for a config directory a typical location such as:
+The command uses a config home directory and program subdirectory:

     ~/.config/update

-To use a different directory, set your system XDG_CONFIG_HOME.
+You can change the config home directory by setting the environment variable `XDG_CONFIG_HOME` which is POSIX standard.
+The default is `$HOME/.config/`.

 ### Run your own scripts first and last